asiNasti/calorie_tracker/README.md

    ...

-If your dish is not here, enter '0', otherwise enter the dish number: 3
+If your dish is not here, enter '0', otherwise, enter the dish number: 3

 Enter product grams/ml: 200